What Is Ultrafast Laser?

 Definition

-Ultrafast laser is a type of ultra-intense ultra-short pulsed laser with pulse width less than or within the picosecond level (10-12s), which is defined based on the energy output waveform.
+Ultrafast laser is a type of ultra-intense ultra-short pulsed laser with pulse width less than or within the pico2nd level (10-12s), which is defined based on the energy output waveform.
 This definition is related to "ultrafast phenomena".
 Ultrafast phenomenon refers to a phenomenon that occurs in a physical, chemical or biological process that changes rapidly in the microscopic system of matter.
 In the atomic and molecular system, the time scale of the motion of atoms and molecules is on the order of picoseconds to femtoseconds.
 For example, the period of molecular rotation is on the order of picoseconds, and the period of vibration is on the order of femtoseconds.
-When the laser pulse width reaches the level of picosecond or femtosecond, it can largely avoid the influence on the overall thermal motion of molecules (the thermal motion of molecules is the microscopic essence of the temperature of matter), and the material is generated on the time scale of molecular vibration.
+When the laser pulse width reaches the level of pico2nd or femtosecond, it can largely avoid the influence on the overall thermal motion of molecules (the thermal motion of molecules is the microscopic essence of the temperature of matter), and the material is generated on the time scale of molecular vibration.
 Influence, so that while achieving the purpose of processing, the thermal effect is greatly reduced.

 Types

-There are many classification methods for lasers, among which there are four most commonly used classification methods, including classification by working substance, classification by energy output waveform (working mode), classification by output wavelength (color), and classification by power.
+There are many classification methods for lasers, among which there are 4 most commonly used classification methods, including classification by working substance, classification by energy output waveform (working mode), classification by output wavelength (color), and classification by power.

 Among them, according to the energy output waveform, lasers can be divided into continuous lasers, pulsed lasers, and quasi-continuous lasers: